taciogt/blog/software-engineering/content/posts/makefile-ftw.md

 ### Development Environment Setup

 As developers,
-every once in a while we clone a new project and goes to the dreadful process of reading a README file and hoping for the setup process to be as painless as it promises.
+every once in a while we clone a new project and go through the dreadful process of reading a README file and hoping for the setup process to be as painless as it promises.
 Best case scenario, it is a painless and boring time that every contributor of this project have been through.
-And it is not unlikely that the best case scenario slowly evolves to a worst case situation, as the project changes and this README quietly becomes outdated.
+Unfortunately, it is not unlikely that the best case scenario evolves to a worst case situation: the project changes and this README quietly becomes outdated.
 That's the first place I see the Makefile being able to help: whenever its possible, the steps to setup the environment can be easily put in a executable target:

 ```Makefile